 A student may elect to complete a second program while earning the Bachelor of Science degree.
 The student must satisfy all of the requirements of both programs.
 One or more courses may simultaneously satisfy requirements of both programs, but the student must complete one additional experiential course, either an Internship or a Project II, in the second program of study.
-The student is required to notify the Office of Records and Registration in writing of the intention to complete two programs.
+The student is required to have a minimum GPA of 3.2 and notify the Office of Records and Registration in writing of the intention to complete two programs.
 Dual programs cannot be completed within the minimum 120 semester hours required for a Bachelor of Science degree.